-21U Women's and Women's events are exempt from financial responsibility for accommodations.
-Hosts of these events are encouraged to assist in accommodation planning however teams are not required to stay at accommodations found by the host.
+Hosts are exempt from financial responsibility for accommodations.
+Hosts are asked to block the number of room outlined by teams but are not financially responsible, teams are required to have their own credit card on file.
+Teams are not required to stay at accommodations found by the host.